alantian2018/alantian2018.github.io/_pages/about.md

  # includes social icons at the bottom of the page
 ---

 Hello!
-I am a freshman  at the [Georgia Institute of Technology](https://www.gatech.edu/) majoring in Computer Science and specializing in the [Intelligence](https://www.cc.gatech.edu/academics/threads/intelligence) and [Theory](https://www.cc.gatech.edu/academics/threads/theory) threads.
+I am a second year at the [Georgia Institute of Technology](https://www.gatech.edu/) majoring in Computer Science and specializing in the [Intelligence](https://www.cc.gatech.edu/academics/threads/intelligence) and [Theory](https://www.cc.gatech.edu/academics/threads/theory) threads.